flaviagiammarino/blog-website/docs/_sources/blog/inflation_autopilot.rst.txt

 Given a tabular dataset and a specified target column, Autopilot generates a set of candidate ML pipelines optimized for the given dataset's characteristics and the specific problem type.
-Each candidate pipeline implements the end-to-end process of data preparation, feature selection, algorithm training and hyperparameter tuning.
+Each candidate pipeline implements the end-to-end process of data preparation, feature selection and algorithm training.
 Autopilot then evaluates the candidate pipelines to produce a leaderboard and select the best-performing pipeline.

 As part of this process, Autopilot automatically generates a set of data analysis and model insights reports in various formats,